-For teaching purposes only: Quote cited references only
+For teaching purposes : Quote cited references if available

 [ References for this review may be found at <Fell> ]